|Yes, you should have known better. Now stop pouting.|

 That being said, these types of movies do have a strong and necessary message in them that begs to be heard, and it's basically "do unto others..."
 Sadly, in real life, these types of crimes go mostly unpunished for the most part, if they're even reported in the first place, and therein lies the beauty of a movie like this; the sick fucks of the world whom prey upon the innocent and chaste get what they deserve and more, even if it's only on film.
 It's almost like our own personal revenge, and damn if it doesn't feel good to see, even if it's incredibly tough to watch.

-Sarah Butler will make you like her, feel for her, feel her pain, and cheer her on through all of the unspeakable acts she partakes in, because she deserves her revenge.
-She's also a cutie, which never hurts.
-Conversely, the villains of the film will make you seethe with anger, and especially Johnny and The Sheriff; they're played to evil perfection by Jeff Branson and Andrew Howard.
-You will hate them.
-I'm talking an extra special hate.
-The bottom line is that the cast did their jobs admirably, and pulled exactly what they were supposed to out of us.
+Sarah Butler will make you like her, feel for her, feel her pain, and cheer her on through all of the unspeakable acts that she partakes in, because she deserves her revenge.
+She's also a cutie, which never hurts things.
+Conversely, the villains of the film will make you seethe with anger, especially Johnny and the Sheriff; they're played to evil perfection by Jeff Branson and Andrew Howard.
+You will hate them, and I'm talking an extra special kind of hate here.
+The bottom line is that the cast did their jobs admirably, and pulled exactly what they were supposed to out of us, emotionally.

 |He got punched so hard his eyes are red!|

 |That smile is a trap!|

 |The worst kind of trouble.|